jeremyschuurmans/job-log/NOTES.md

 14. Add dynamic features with JS
  - View next company button on company show page
  - Add a new company on new company form
  - View all applications on applications
+15. add error messages to views

 Get it working completely.
 Worry about styling last.